mikesha2/tParton/README.md

 To use the Hirai ODE integration method:
 `from tparton.t_evolution import evolve`

-To use the Vogelsang Mellin moment method:
+To use the Vogelsang Mellon moment method:
 `from tparton.m_evolution import evolve`

 Run `help(evolve)` for a description of the inputs.